tmroyal/OptionSetter.js/README.md

 *Parameters*
 - `setObject` - the object on which to set properties
-- `defaultsObject` - the object which contains defaults, type specifications, and other validation information
+- `defaultsObject` - the object which contains defaults, type specifications, and other validation information (see below)
 - `optionsObject` - the object whose properties are copied to the setObject if validated successfully

 *Returns*
 `setObject` with options added, or original `setObject` if validation fails

-This method simply adds the validated properties in the `optionsObject`, plus applicable defaults from the `defaultsObject`, to the `setObject`, and returns said `setObject`.
+This method adds the validated properties in the `optionsObject`, plus applicable defaults from the `defaultsObject`, to the `setObject`, and returns the `setObject`.

-If any value in the options object fails validations set up by the defaults object, an error is thrown.
-(This behavior is customizable.)
+If any value in the options object fails validation, an error is thrown.
+(This behavior can be customized using `OptionSetter.setFailedValidationAction`.)

-Note, any options not referenced in the `defaultsObject` but included in the `optionsObject` are simply added to `setObject` without validation.
+Note: any properties not referenced in the `defaultsObject` but included in the `optionsObject` are added to `setObject` without validation.

-### defaultsObject
+### defaultsObject (Object)

 The `defaultsObject` contains the defaults, type specfications, and validation information used by `OptionSetter.setOptions`.
-It is an object whose property names correspond to the names that will appear in the `setObject` and does (usually) appear in the `optionsObject`.
-Each property may contain either the default, or an object that sepcifies information used for validation, default generation, etc.
+Its property names will appear in the `setObject` and, if a `sourceName` is not provided, the `optionsObject`.
+Each property may contain either a default value, or an object that sepcifies information used for validation, default generation, etc.

-An example:
+Example:
 ```
 var defaults = {
   name: {